 1. Petronas Twin Towers

-Malaysia is famous for one of the most iconic landmarks in the world, the Petronas Towers.
+Malaysia is famous for one of the most iconic Asian landmarks, the Petronas Towers.

 At 452 meters, the Petronas Twin Towers were the tallest buildings in the world until Taipei 101 was built in 2004.
 The Petronas Twin Towers remain the tallest twin towers in the world.

 Designed by Argentine architect Cesar Pelli, both towers have 88 floors, made of reinforced concrete, with a steel and glass façade inspired by Islamic patterns.
 Both towers are linked at the 41st and 42nd floors by a 58-meter long, double-decker Sky Bridge, a great spot for panoramic views of Kuala Lumpur city center.

 The towers are especially beautiful at night when they are lit up.